tasmota/docs/docs/AWS-IoT.md

 ### 2. Enable AWS IoT in Tasmota

-Using your favorite IDE, create `user_config_override.h` and add the required compilation directives as documented at the top of this article.
+Add the required compilation directives to `user_config_override.h` as documented at the top of this article.

 Note: TLS handshake takes ~1.2s on ESP8266 @80MHz.
 You may choose to switch to 160MHz if the power supply of your device supports it.
 If you do so, handshake time should be ~0.7s.